 Our qualified Careers Advisers are available all year-round to help students with impartial, confidential guidance and advice with career choices and planning, Higher Education and job applications.

 We have a Careers Library at both campuses, with general and specific careers guides, reference books and other careers information.

 Within the Careers Libraries, material is available to help with Higher Education applications (UCAS), job applications and voluntary work.
 There are also computer-aided guidance programs, access to the internet and advice on useful websites to help with career choices.

 There are job vacancy notice boards in both the Careers Libraries, which display full-time and part-time job vacancy information.

 The National Careers Service is a great online facility to help you with your career choices, to find out more please visit the National Careers Service website.

 College comes with more independence and therefore more responsibility and we know that sometimes life in general can be difficult.
 A professional confidential counselling service is available to all students.
 Providing 1-1 counselling support to students who feel they have something in their personal life, or college, which is having an impact on their quality of life or education.

-The transition to college can be a daunting experience, if you are a Child in Care/Foster Carer and feel you need addition support or guidance, please contact the Student Experience Team.
+The transition to college can be a daunting experience, if you are a Child in Care/Foster Carer and feel you need addition support or guidance, please contact the Student Support & Inclusion Team.